dedis/cothority/external/js/cothority/README.md

 import {DarcInstance} from "@dedis/cothority/byzcoin/contracts"
 ```

-Avoid importing from the files in the subfolders, as these are not guaranteed
+Do not import directly from files within the subfolders, as they can be moved
- to stay in place.
+ or renamed at any time, while the index files will always be correct.
 So the previous line should not be written as:

 ```typescript